Teriks/pake/docs/source/taskexceptions.rst

 pake.SubprocessException Inside Tasks
 -------------------------------------

-Special reporting is implemented for :py:exc:`pake.SubprocessException`, which is raised from :py:exc:`pake.TaskContext.call` and friends.
+Special error reporting is implemented for :py:exc:`pake.SubprocessException`, which is raised from :py:exc:`pake.TaskContext.call` and friends.

 When a process called through one of the process spawning methods in :py:exc:`pake.TaskContext` returns with a non 0 return code, a :py:exc:`pake.SubprocessException` is raised by default;  Unless you